synthia2080/CS421Project/README.md

 1. The sentence should not start with a verb, or the sentence should start with an auxiliary or with a wh-word.
 If any of these conditions fail based on pos tagging, the count for mistakes increments by 1.
 2. For each subtree, the program iterates through its children, and then checks if it is missing any determiners, prepositional phrases, and missing prepositions.
 If there are any missing words or consitituents based on the pos tagging then the count for mistakes increments by 1.
 3. For subordinate clauses, the program checks if there is a missing main verb or subordinating conjuction, and then the count for mistakes increments by 1.

+The scoring for the syntacticWellFormedness function involves analyzing the syntactic structure and grammatical correctness of each sentence within the tokenized sentences and using interpolation to get a score from 0-5 based on the manually found averages of syntactic structure errors from the high/low essays.

 ### di-score (semanticsPragmatics(), sample_code_4.py)
 explanation...